-We’ve invested heavily in our motor vehicle and engineering department with brand new, state-of-the-art workshops and classrooms.
-Working in these facilities and with our team of expert lecturers you will gain real industry experience giving you a jump start in your career or onto higher-level study.
+We’ve invested heavily in our motor vehicle and engineering department with brand new, state of the art workshops and classrooms.
+Working in these facilities and with our team of expert lecturers you will gain real industry experience giving you a jump start in your career or onto higher level study.

 An 18,000 litre rainwater harvesting tank has been buried under the yard to the rear of the new building.
 Water collected from the roof will be used to flush toilets within the building and provide water for vehicle washing outside.

-100m2 of PV panels have been installed on the South facing slope of the workshop roof, to convert sunlight into electricity.
+100m of PV panels have been installed on the South facing slope of the workshop roof, to convert sunlight into electricity.
 The 15kW(p) system is expected to produce around 15,300kWh of electricity per year, with any surplus energy exported for use around the College.

-The system is expected to reduce the building’s carbon emissions by 8.1 tonnes per year, and save the College approximately Â£3,800.
+The system is expected to reduce the building’s carbon emission by 8.1 tonnes per year, and save the College approximately Â£3,800.